 APHIS has prepared this environmental assessment to consider the potential environmental effects of an agency determination of nonregulated status consistent with Council of Environmental Quality's (CEQ) regulations implementing NEPA (40 CFR Parts 1500-1508), and the USDA and APHIS NEPA implementing regulations and procedures (7 CFR 1b, and 7 CFR Part 372) and the USDA and APHIS NEPA implementing regulations and procedures.
-This EA has been prepared in order to specifically evaluate the effects on the quality of the human environment1 that may result from a determination of nonregulated status of BCS TwinLinkTM Cotton.
+This EA has been prepared in order to specifically evaluate the effects on the quality of the human environment that may result from the deregulation of BCS TwinLinkTM Cotton.